kyclark/pfb2025/lectures/testing.md

 $ pytest test/

 # Recursively search for test_*.py files in the
-# test directory, then run pytest on all those
+# current directory, then run pytest on all those
 # that were found:
 $ pytest
 ```